 Above photo: Robert Bailey, CPO 8, nominated Katie Riley for her leadership in involving citizens, community organizations, and governments in Washington County to help create a funding mechanism and granting process for prevention programs that support at-risk children and their families.

 Top photo: Willy Moore, Terry Hofferber Moore's husband, gives a tribute to Terry, who died in 2014.
 She passes on a legacy of brilliant service and advocacy for CPO 3's Garden Home, Metro, TriMet and Tualatin Hills Park & Recreation District.

 Administrative Transition of the CPO Program

 OSU Extension Service sincerely appreciates serving the Washington County community.
-If you have any questions, please contact CPO Program Coordinators Dan Schauer, 503-821-1123, or Beth St. Amand, 503-821-1114.
+If you have any questions about CPOs and ongoing community participation, please contact CPO Coordinators Dan Schauer, 503-821-1123, or Beth St. Amand, 503-821-1114.